cmtoomey/SeaTUG/README.md

 # SeaTUG
-This is a demo repository for SeaTUG training purposes.
+This is the repository for SeaTUG's entry into War of the TUGS.